MoritzMaxeiner/llvm-d/README.md

-Note that a static if is used to assure that the function calls are only compiled in if **llvm-d** is set to compile for at least the LLVM version that is needed (the multithreaded functions where added to LLVM's C API in the 3.3 development cycle and are thus only available from version 3.3 upwards).
+Note that a static if is used to assure that the function calls are only compiled in if **llvm-d** is set to compile for at least the LLVM version that is needed (the multithreaded functions where added to LLVM's C API in the 3.3 development cycle and removed in the 3.5 development cycle; thus they are only available in versions 3.3 and 3.4).

 A more complex example showing how to calculate the fibonacci series: